 - Evaluating internal control relevant to the internal compilation and validation of the data and information set out in the Annual Corporate Governance Report.
-This evaluation is part of our assessment of the engagement risk and is performed for the sole purpose of being able to design assurance procedures that are appropriate in the circumstances. - Verifying, by means of selective tests, the criteria used in preparing the information included in the Annual Corporate Governance Report and its adequate compilation and consistency with the data furnished by management of the Company. - Analysing the minutes of the Annual General Meeting, of the Board of Directors meetings, of the Audit and Compliance Committee meetings and of the Nomination, Remuneration and Corporate Social Responsibility Committee meetings of Enagás, S.A. for the purpose of assessing the compliance of the information included in the Annual Corporate Governance Report. - Obtaining a representation letter on the work performed signed by the persons responsible for preparing the Annual Corporate Governance Report. - 4.
+This evaluation is part of our assessment of the engagement risk and is performed for the sole purpose of being able to design assurance procedures that are appropriate in the circumstances. - Verifying, by means of selective tests, the criteria used in preparing the information included in the Annual Corporate Governance Report and its adequate compilation and consistency with the data furnished by management of the Company. - Analysing the minutes of the Annual General Meeting, of the Board of Directors meetings, of the Audit and Compliance Committee meetings and of the Appointments, Remuneration and Corporate Social Responsibility Committee meetings of Enagás, S.A. for the purpose of assessing the compliance of the information included in the Annual Corporate Governance Report. - Obtaining a representation letter on the work performed signed by the persons responsible for preparing the Annual Corporate Governance Report.

 For the recommendations of the Unified Good Corporate Governance Code that have not been implemented by the Company, the directors of Enagás, S.A. offer the explanations that they consider appropriate.
-In relation to said explanations, we checked that the assertions contained in the Annual Corporate Governance Report do not contradict the evidence obtained from the application of the procedures described in paragraph 3 above. - 5.
+In relation to said explanations, we checked that the assertions contained in the Annual Corporate Governance Report do not contradict the evidence obtained from the application of the procedures described above.

 Also, as regards the system of Internal Control over Financial Reporting (ICFR) (see section F of the accompanying Annual Corporate Governance Report), we verified the existence of the corresponding report issued by the Company's auditor.
-That report states that the work was performed in accordance with the requirements established in International Standard on Assurance Engagements (ISAE) 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" issued by the International Auditing and Assurance Standards Board (IAASB) of the International Federation of Accountants (IFAC) for the issuance of reasonable assurance reports. - 6.
-Based on the results of our work, in our opinion the content of the accompanying Annual Corporate Governance Report for 2013 of Enagás, S.A. has been prepared, in all material respects, in accordance with Circular 5/2013, of 12 June, of the Spanish National Securities Market Commission (CNMV) and with Ministry of Economy and Competitiveness Order ECC/461/2013, of 20 March, and its content complies with the provisions of those regulations.
+That report states that the work was performed in accordance with the requirements established in International Standard on Assurance Engagements (ISAE) 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" issued by the International Auditing and Assurance Standards Board (IAASB) of the International Federation of Accountants (IFAC) for the issuance of reasonable assurance reports.